 If you are looking for a place to dump the body where it will likely never be found, then few places on earth would be better than the East Verde!
 Forming near SH 99 in Gila County due east of the Verde River is the East Verde River, which flows to the confluence about 7 miles below the Childs Power Road Access on the Verde River in the middle of nowhere.
 In fact, there is very limited access on the East Verde along roads best suited for high cleaance, 4-wheel drive vehicles, so a trip will require 26 more miles of paddling down the Verde River to the Sheeps Bridge access.
-This run of about 34 miles includes numerous Class IV to V+ rapids and drops on the East Verde portion (first 35.5 miles) that test the skills of expert whitewater kayakers before mellowing to Class I to III rapids on the Verde below the confluence.
+This run of about 61.5 miles includes numerous Class IV to V+ rapids and drops on the East Verde portion (first 35.5 miles) that test the skills of expert whitewater kayakers before mellowing to Class I to III rapids on the Verde below the confluence.
 Some waterfalls on the East Verde are considered to be unrunnable with mandatory portages that eat time and energy.
 The river flows through Tonto National Forest a few miles north of, and perpendicular to, Tonto Creek, another great whitewater run in Arizona.
 Water in the river sources mainly from snowmelt runoff in the area of the forest northeast of Phoenix, though the river frequently is not navigable due to insufficient flow, and when it does flow at navigable levels it can be swift and dangerous.
 Small gorges and waterfall drops characterize the East Verde River making it much more difficult than the mainstream into which it flows.

 Flagstaff 95 miles; Phoenix 100 miles; Tucson 217 miles; Albuquerque 558 miles; Salt Lake City 617 miles; Durango 411 miles; Grand Junction 581 miles; Denver 750 miles; Oklahoma City 969 miles; Dallas 1,102 miles; Austin 1,121 miles; San Antonio 1,102 miles; Houston 1,307 miles; Little Rock 1,439 miles; Kansas City 1,335 miles (all distances are approximate and depend upon starting point, destination point on the river and route taken.)

 There are no public or private campgrounds available in the near vicinity of the East Verde River.
 The river flows through Tonto National Forest, so obtain access and camping permission from rangers in the Phoenix office (2324 E. McDowell Rd., Phoenix, AZ 85006 , 602-225-5200) before beginning trips on the East Verde River.
 Due to the length of trips on this river overnight camping in very primitive conditions will be required.

 There are no known liveries or outfitters operating along the East Verde River.
 Plan on setting up and running your own shuttles.
 Allow about 5-6 hours for running shuttles, and possibly longer depending upon road conditions.

 The East Verde River offers expert whitewater kayakers the opportunity to experience some big drops and difficult, technical maneuvers in central Arizona without having to drive to Colorado or California to get their kicks.
 The Catch-22 is in finding the river in navigable flow conditions and being able to secure permission from rangers in Tonto National Forest at the same time, as well as being able to paddle a loaded whitewater kayak on a typically low river that requires a LOT of quick maneuvering to avid obstacles and big drops.
 The river has a fickle season from about April through June in years when there was sufficient snowpack in the upper elevations of the forest surrounding the drainage area of the river.
 However, when it flows the East Verde is a Class IV to V+ run with beautiful waterfalls, small gorges and boulder garden rapids interspersed with dead-fallen trees just to make it interesting.
 This river is not well suited for canoes and rafts.
-It is only about 100 miles from Phoenix, but allow at least 2-2.5 hours of drive time to get there - not all roads in remote areas of Arizona are friendly toward vehicles.
-Take a camera if you can secure it in a bumpproof, waterproof case, because the East Verde is as beautiful as it is challenging.
+The East Verde is a dangerous river for expert kayakers and even more dangerous for others.
+The sheer remoteness of the area makes outside rescue all but impossible, so paddlers need to be completely self-sufficient.